mokdevel/DarcMods/DarcMissions/docs/MISSION_OCCUPATION.md

 ## Mission : Occupation
 Example: [dc_missionConfig_Occupation.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Occupation.json)

 AI patrol is spawned to a location like city.
 They will patrol the location and may have loot with them.
+Loot is spawned when a win condition is achieved.

 Note on GM requested mission: The location is where the mission was dropped.